philiplinden/buoy/CONTRIBUTING.md

 - Document all public APIs
 - Include examples in doc comments where appropriate
 - Keep README.md up to date with crate overview and usage
+- Documentation is automatically generated and deployed to GitHub Pages

 ### Code Style
 - Follow Rust's standard formatting (use `cargo fmt`)